yuanmingchen922/DHL.1/README.md

 # Please go to version_3.md for more detailed math proof.
 A reminder needs to be stated here is that the function in the pdf did not redener well.
-If cased any confusion, I sincerely apologize.
+If caused any confusion, I sincerely apologize.
 However, I can make sure that the function here is the correct one.